GSivakan/PY4E-Assignments/README.md

-# gs-portfolio
+# PY4E-Assignments
-My portfolio to develop into a data scientist.
-I'll upload assignments from PY4E and indeoendent projects to document progress and skills learned in Python, SQL, etc.
+ I'll upload assignments from PY4E to document progress and skills learned in Python, SQL, etc.